hummingbot/hummingbot/documentation/docs/advanced/scripts.md

 ## Create your own script
 1. Create a new script file, you can see examples in the Examples section below, and save it into `scripts` folder
-1. Configure your Hummingbot.
+1. Configure your Hummingbot
    1. Inside Hummingbot run command `config script_enabled` and/or `config script_file_path`
    1. Editing `conf_global.yml` file using a text editor.
    ```json
    script_enabled: true
    script_file_path: spreads_adjusted_on_volatility_script.py
    ```
-1. Start running a strategy.
+1. Start running a strategy

 ## ScriptBase

-This is the base class (`hummingbot/script/script_base.py`) for your script, it provides data, events and functions as below:.
+This is the base class (`hummingbot/script/script_base.py`) for your script, it provides data, events and functions as below.

 ### Data